vuolter/hono-compress/README.md

 })
 ```

-#### encoding
+### encoding

 Defaults to `undefined`.

-The compression format to use to compress the response content.
+The compression format encoding to use to compress the response content.
 Can be one of the following:

 - `zstd`